tnhabib/making_embedded_systems/week4/README.md

 # Gyro Simon State Documentation
 # Overview

-For the final project , I will be implementing a motion simon says game that uses the Gyro on the STMF Discovery Board.
+For the final project , I will be implementing a motion simon says game that uses the Gyro on the STMF4 Discovery Board.

 Peripherals used:
  * LCD Display - to draw and display sequences to repeat, display score